 The summer of 2020 has seen many changes to academia, not least with the impact of COVID-19 and the ongoing and recently renewed discussions and movements to Decolonise the curriculum and the academe.
 This discussion is particularly relevant to the discipline of archaeology and especially regards its application on the African and Asian continents.
-This conference is therefore intended as an opportunity to utilise this time in lockdown, a time when many conferences have been cancelled, fieldwork postponed and scholars isolated and unmotivated, to explore new ways of working within academia and to bring disparate scholars together, helping to bridge the continental isolation that has often happened within the field of archaeology and in so doing inspire greater collaboration.
+This conference was therefore intended as an opportunity to utilise the time during the COVID-19 lockdown (Spring-Autumn 2020), a time when many conferences have been cancelled, fieldwork postponed and scholars isolated and unmotivated, to explore new ways of working within academia and to bring disparate scholars together, helping to bridge the continental isolation that has often happened within the field of archaeology and in so doing inspire greater collaboration.

-It is very much hoped that academics at every stage of their career, from undergraduate to Emeritus, will join us as audience members to learn more about the innovative and exemplary research being undertaken by new and Early Career Researchers in the vast and varied field of Islamic archaeology and material culture.
+As hoped, Academics at every stage of their career, from undergraduate to Emeritus, joined us as audience members to learn more about the innovative and exemplary research being undertaken by new and Early Career Researchers in the vast and varied field of Islamic archaeology and material culture.

-Papers will be 15 mins long followed by 5 mins discussion
+Papers were 15 minutes long followed by 5 minutes discussion

-Presentations can be live or pre-recorded, followed by a live Q&A
+Presentations were live or pre-recorded followed by a live Q&A

-Chat feature will be open to ask questions throughout the event
+Chat feature was open to ask questions and foster debate throughout the event